 Can I use the 3D Printer?

 Yes!
-You may use the printers directly or submit a print order.
+Children in grades 3 to 6 may use a 3D printer directly.
 Read about your 3D printing options.

 Does it cost anything to print a 3D object?*